Multiplier ideals of plane curve singularities via Newton polygons: Basic notions about plane curve singularities

-\end{defi} Any embedded resolution of $C$ is obtained as a composition of blowings up of points, and hence, any irreducible component of $E$ is a smooth rational curve.
-There exists a unique \textbf{minimal good resolution} of $C$, which requires the minimal number of blowing up of points.
+Any embedded resolution of $C$ is a composition of blow ups of a finite set of infinitely near points of $o$.
+There exists a unique \textbf{minimal embedded resolution} of $C$, which is the one requiring the smallest number of blow ups.